tuimac/openvpn/README.md

-# openvpn
-Managed OpenVPN Docker image.
+# OpenVPN on Docker

+This OpenVPN can be deployed on any docker environment.
+You can deploy on ECS, Fargate, Kubernetes and so on.
+The way of deployment and operation is follow that.